 Of course, not every assignment can change the world, but challenging developers with diverse tasks and meaningful projects will keep them more engaged.
 Your developers will be excited to come to work in the morning, and they’ll consistently produce better software.

 For most good developers, rescue projects are inevitable.
-But don’t make your developers clean-up too much tech-debt.
-Repairing other developers’ bad code can be taxing and frustrating, and too much of it will leave your developers deflated.
+But don’t make your developers clean-up too much tech-debt (especially if it was the result of some other team’s sloppy coding).
+Repairing other developers’ bad code can be taxing and frustrating.
+Too much rescue work will deflate your people.

 No one is always right, but when it comes to software, your developers are probably right a lot more often than not.
 This should earn them some cred and you should allow your developers to participate in decisions that affect their work AND how they do it.

-Some creative license is also important to the development process, and trusted coders should have the power to solve issues with momentum.
+Some creative license is also important to the development process (and to employee happiness), and trusted coders should have the power to solve issues with momentum.
 Give your developers a bit of room to do their thing, and they’ll do it more effectively.

 The programming realm is constantly evolving.
 This means that if you don’t offer your developers a chance to grow their skills and experience new environments, they’ll soon become outdated.
 That’s not to say they’ll become bad developers, but they’ll certainly be less good.

-Don’t prevent your developers from being the best coders possible.
+Don’t prevent your developers from being the best coders they can be.
 Instead, encourage them to grow their proficiencies.
 Give them the ability to keep advancing their craft and their potential.
 Your developers will enjoy it, and, ultimately, it will result in better software for you.